JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 The provided value is used for the `<idea-version since-build=""/>` element attribute.

-The default value is set to the `MAJOR.MINOR` version based on the currently selected IntelliJ Platform, like `233.12345`.
+The default value is set to the `MAJOR` build number based on the currently selected IntelliJ Platform, like `233`.

 {type="narrow"}
 Type
 : `Property<String>`

 Default value
-: `MAJOR.MINOR`
+: `MAJOR`

 See also:
 - [Tasks: `patchPluginXml.sinceBuild`](tools_intellij_platform_gradle_plugin_tasks.md#patchPluginXml-sinceBuild)